 If you finish on time, you can get started on your career path or next steps sooner than you would spacing out credits.
 That means taking 15 credits can prevent you from having lost opportunities and valuable experience.

 Students interested in learning more and making sure to take all the necessary credits should consider the following actions to take.

 See Your Advisor

-Reach out to your advisor to find out, how you can graduate on time.
-Schedule an appointment using Starfish or look up your college advising center.
+Reach out to your advisor to find out how you can graduate on time.
+Schedule an appointment using My Bearcat Network or look up your college advising center.

 Make a Plan

 Talk with your advisor and use your degree audit to make sure you are taking the right classes and adjust accordingly.
 Remember, taking 15 is about taking the right 15!